Rhenia Island, Mykonos – A Hidden Paradise

 Today, Rhenia is a protected archaeological site and is only frequented by goats.
 You will find no telephones, electricity, or running water on the island, while grazing and farming are strictly limited.
 The very few farmers that are allowed to work on the land here have to pay a fee and use exclusively traditional farming techniques to preserve the natural landscape.
 Nevertheless, it is forbidden to build anything on the island.
 As for the 60 or so remaining houses, they are abandoned and stand proud reminders of a once lively place.

-However, Rhenia IS a captivating Greek island that has not lost its charm and Cycladic allure.
+However, Rhenia is a captivating Greek island that has not lost its charm and Cycladic allure.

 What to do in Rhenia Island